Co-Founders, Jen Ryle and Samantha Chandler

 She taught middle school for eight years, and during that time her desire to expose more young people to theater grew into the dream of opening a “children’s” theater in Olympia.
 She is thrilled to have found Jen Ryle as a partner in making this dream a reality.
 She is proud to be making Olympia Family Theater the place that kids will one day remember as the first place they saw live theater.

 Samantha has studied performance at the American Conservatory Theater in San Francisco, Freehold Theatre Studio in Seattle, and with the amazing members of UMO.
 She holds a Master’s Degree in Human Development, and uses her teaching experience in directing young actors on stage, as well as leading camps for various age groups.
 She has directed eight Olympia Family Theater shows, including Animal Farm, Little Women, and Korczak’s Children.
 She has performed in a number of independent theater productions in Olympia, as well as with OFT.
-Her favorites include Jungalbook, The Transfused, Julius Caesar, and the Boomtown trilogy.
+Her favorites include The Abolitionist’s Wife, The Wind in the Willows, Jungalbook, The Transfused, and Julius Caesar.

 Jen arrived in Olympia 10 years ago, after a lifetime of performing and loving music, children’s literature and theater.
 She studied music and drama in high school and her early college years in Seattle.
 Over the years, she has gained experience directing, acting, singing and supporting local performing arts groups.

 During her first 6 years in Olympia, you would have found her busily volunteering at Lincoln Elementary as the choir director and creating performance opportunities for many different classes of children.
 Jen is indebted to Lincoln and grateful for the opportunities she had there to perform, direct, adapt children’s stories into short plays, to make music and work with children.
 Lincoln provided a place for her to grow as a parent, an artist and a person.